SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 There are two ways create an instance of a previously declared class:

-1. Call one of the initializers declared within the class, as described in :ref:`ClassesAndStructures_Initializers`.
+1. Call one of the initializers declared within the class, as described in :ref:`Initialization_Initializers`.
-2. If no initializers are declared, and all properties of the class declaration were given initial values, call the class's default initializer, as described in :ref:`ClassesAndStructures_Initializers`.
+2. If no initializers are declared, and all properties of the class declaration were given initial values, call the class's default initializer, as described in :ref:`Initialization_DefaultInitializers`.

-The process of initializing a class's declared properties is described in :ref:`ClassesAndStructures_Initialization`.
+The process of initializing a class's declared properties is described in :doc:`../LanguageGuide/Initialization`.

-Properties of a class instance may be accessed using dot (``.``) syntax, as described in :ref:`ClassesAndStructures_AccessingProperties`.
+Properties of a class instance may be accessed using dot (``.``) syntax, as described in :ref:`CustomTypes_AccessingProperties`.

 Classes are reference types; instances of a class are referred to, rather than copied, when assigned to variables or constants, or when passed as arguments to a function call.
-For information about reference types, see :ref:`ClassesAndStructures_ValueTypesAndReferenceTypes`.
+For information about reference types, see :ref:`CustomTypes_ValueTypesAndReferenceTypes`.

 ..
 TODO: Discuss generic parameter clause in the context of a class?